Uncle Tom's Cabin: 20th century and modern criticism

 In 1945 James Baldwin published his influential and infamous critical essay "Everybody's Protest Novel".
 In the essay, Baldwin described Uncle Tom's Cabin as "a bad novel, having, in its self-righteousness, virtuous sentimentality".
 He argued that the novel lacked psychological depth, and that Stowe, "was not so much a novelist as an impassioned pamphleteer".
 Edward Rothstein has claimed that Baldwin missed the point and that the purpose of the novel was "to treat slavery not as a political issue but as an individually human one – and ultimately a challenge to Christianity itself."

 George Orwell in his essay "Good Bad Books", first published in Tribune in November 1945, claims that "perhaps the supreme example of the 'good bad' book is Uncle Tom's Cabin.
 It is an unintentionally ludicrous book, full of preposterous melodramatic incidents; it is also deeply moving and essentially true; it is hard to say which quality outweighs the other."
 But he concludes "I would back Uncle Tom's Cabin to outlive the complete works of Virginia Woolf or George Moore, though I know of no strictly literary test which would show where the superiority lies."

-The negative associations related to Uncle Tom's Cabin, in particular how the novel and associated plays created and popularized racial stereotypes, have to some extent obscured the book's historical impact as a "vital antislavery tool".
+The negative associations related to Uncle Tom's Cabin, in particular how the novel and associated plays created and popularized racial stereotypes, have to some extent obscured the book's historical significance as a "vital antislavery tool".
 After the turn of the millennium, scholars such as Henry Louis Gates Jr. and Hollis Robbins have re-examined Uncle Tom's Cabin in what has been called a "serious attempt to resurrect it as both a central document in American race relations and a significant moral and political exploration of the character of those relations."

 In China, Uncle Tom's Cabin experienced a revival of interest in the early 1960s.
 In the Chinese communist view of the book, Uncle Tom was interpreted as having been betrayed by his "Christian consciousness."
 In 1961, Sun Weishi directed a stage play adaptation of the book.
 The revival of interest in Uncle Tom's Cabin intersected with the translation and popularization of works by W. E. B. Du Bois, who was viewed as having developed a new spirit of Black resistance.